-Please as you enjoy the lakes, be respectful of the environment and help us continue to keep our waters safe and clean.
+Please, as you enjoy the lakes, be respectful of the environment and help us continue to keep our waters safe and clean.

-We hope you will enjoy these waters and that you find this region of the Adirondacks as we do, a special part of our world.
+We hope that you enjoy the Fulton Chain of Lakes and that you find this region of the Adirondacks, as we do, a special part of our world.